rbouadjenek/deakin-ai-challenge2021/README.md

   <img src="images/Simpsons_cast2.png">
 </p>

-The **Deakin Simpsons challenge 2021** is a computer vision competition for which the aim is to recognize Simpsons characters individually in images using machine learning/deep learning.
+The **Deakin Simpsons challenge 2021** is a computer vision competition for which the goal is to recognize Simpsons characters individually in images using machine learning/deep learning.
 The challenge is designed to provide students with the opportunity to work as team members, to compete with each other, and to enhance the student learning experience by improving their AI modeling, problem-solving, and team-working skills.